solarslurpi/GrowBuddies/docs/mistbuddy.md

  - vpd setpoint = 0.8
  - vpd reading = 1.2
  - the vpd error is -0.4
- The negative error says Miha needs to be turned on for a number of seconds.
+ The negative error says MistBuddy needs to be turned on for a number of seconds.
 But how many seconds?
-The vpd error units are mapped into the Kp value such that the output from the PID controller is the number of seconds to turn on Miha.
+The vpd error units are mapped into the Kp value such that the output from the PID controller is the number of seconds to turn on MistBuddy.

  ### Tuning - Starting with P
  I ran two runs with setting just the P gain.
 As shown in the two plots below, setting just the P gain gives an output with a steady state error.